BadLice/nn-color-predictor-bw/README.md

-# perceptron

-This code is an example of a perceptron: a single "neuron" of a neural network.
-It classifies if a point is placed over or under the line which starts at top left corner and end at bottom right corner.
+# Color predictor black and white

+This code predicts the best color between black and white for text depending on the background color using a neural network.